raystack/guardian/docs/docs/providers/bigquery.md

 ### Prerequisites

-If a user/administrator wants to control access to a dataset or a table, he must have sufficient permissions for the same.
+If a user/administrator wants to control access to a dataset or a table, the user must have sufficient permissions for the same.
 With these permissions, the resource owner can grant and revoke other users/service accounts with selective access to these resources.

 For registering BigQuery as a provider on Guardian, users must have a service account with IAM role: **`roles/bigquery.dataOwner`** at the project level.